BoostGSoC18/astronomy/doc/tutorials/index.md

 # Astronomy library

-## **introduction**
+## **Introduction**

 Development of Astronomy library started as a part Google Summer of Code 2018 under mentor organization **Boost C++ Library** and mentor/guide **Vinícius dos Santos Oliveira**.

 This library provides basic functionalities which are required daily in the field of astronomy.
-Right now the scope of this library is limited to coordinate system and FITS file handling but will be expanded in future.

-This library was developed using boost version *1.67.0*
+**Scope of this library:**

-## **Intended Audiance**
+ 1. Coordinate system

-This library is designed for the programmers who are new to C++.
-It provides easy APIs which are easy to learn for the new C++ developer.
-While developing this we have kept scientist in mind because not all the scientists are programmers so instead of investing much time in learning library or C++ they can invest time in their real work.
+ 2. FITS file handling

-The following tutorial will show how to use this library.
-This tutorial is created assuming the user has only a little experience with C++ and no experience with boost C++ libraries.
+ We are planning to expand this in the future to support more features.

 ## Prerequisites
 * Minimum C++11 is required
-* Familiarity with boost.geometry (recommended but not necessary)
+* Familiarity with the boost.geometry (recommended but not necessary)
-* Knowledge of coordinate system
+* Knowledge of the coordinate system
 * Knowledge of File handling with C++
 * Knowledge of C++ templates

 ## Limitations
-* In this version units are not supported with the coordinate system but will be added soon
+* In this version, units are not supported with the coordinate system but will be added soon
 * Limited functionality for FITS file

 ## **Index**